clong/DetectionLab/README.md

 7. Navigate to https://192.168.38.5:8000 in a browser to access the Splunk instance on logger.
 Default credentials are admin:changeme (you will have the option to change them on the next screen)
 8. Navigate to https://192.168.38.5:8412 in a browser to access the Fleet server on logger.
 Default credentials are admin:admin123#.
 Query packs are pre-configured with queries from [palantir/osquery-configuration](https://github.com/palantir/osquery-configuration).
+9. Navigate to https://192.168.38.5:8888 in a browser to access the Caldera server on logger.
+Default credentials are admin:caldera.

 ## Basic Vagrant Usage
 Vagrant commands must be run from the "Vagrant" folder.